This post may contain affiliate sales links. Please read my disclosure policy.

 Bake + Serve

-Bake at 350 for 20 minutes and serve with remaining caramel sauce.
+Bake at 350 for 20 minutes or until the top is a light golden brown.
+Serve with remaining caramel sauce.

 Besides the caramel sauce, you can also top this dessert with ice cream or whipped cream.
 Think of it as a deconstructed apple pie.
 So all that creaminess perfectly compliments this apple crumble recipe.